 ORAS capitalizes on its U.S. presence, hedges setbacks, and further diversifies its exposure through BESIX

-In a recent report, HC Brokerage issued an update note about Egypt’s construction sector, through shedding the light on Orascom Construction.
-HC reiterates OW on a still compelling valuation.
+In a recent report, HC Brokerage issued an update note about Egypt’s construction sector, through shedding the light on Orascom Construction focusing on the the company’s exposure rebalancing.